 Teenagers are the first to sample any new media.
 Video calls, texting, music, games and apps make you less and less important to your kids.
 Modern technology has bridged the global digital divide.
 With internet access, our teenagers have access to anybody – both positive and negative influences – anywhere in the world.
 21st century teens in particular, are technologically savvy.
 They know sites you’ve never heard of, apps you never dreamed of, and hacks you never imagined.

 Teens have access to entertaining and intellectual sites and just as easily as they can find pornography.
 They hear about new inventions before you do and suddenly that PlayStation or iPhone you struggled to buy is not good enough.
 The internet and modern communication technology are what create/fuel the headache-inducing factor that our teenagers cannot get enough of – pop culture.
-READ: [Teaching Teenagers Love in a Digital Age]
+READ: [Teaching Teenagers Love in a Digital Age].

 Popular culture is what makes our teens decide that a Mohawk teamed with a pair of Converse shoes and a fully buttoned shirt is ‘cool’.
 It includes knowing the latest songs, watching newly released movies, using popular slangs or hashtags effortlessly in conversations.
+If you do not know that teenagers have their own language then you either do not have a teenager or you are out of touch with your teenager.
+Find out what slangs are harmless or not.

 Teenagers are constantly in search for an identity, they want to fit in or belong.
-They have vibes that they follow to know what is trending – hairstyles, piercings or body art to mirror the reigning celebrities, joining the fit-fam gang or natural hair gang.
+They have vibes that they follow to know what is trending; hairstyles, piercings or body art to mirror the reigning celebrities, joining the fit-fam gang or natural hair gang.
 All these drive teenagers, they want to do something because everyone is doing it, using it, or talking about it.
 READ: [Parenting Mistakes You Should Avoid with Teenagers]

 We’ve gone past the information age into communication, and these social media tools help drive communication with teenagers as passengers.
 Teens seem to live for the next selfie, or DM.
 They are always connected and fear missing out (a.k.a.
 FOMO).
 This is perhaps why they are most vulnerable to pedophiles, stalkers and cyber bullying which in extreme cases has led teenagers to take their own lives.
-Almost all teenagers belong to sites or apps like ToGo, Facebook, Instagram, Snapchat, WhatsApp and Face time.
+Almost all teenagers belong to sites or apps like 2Go, Facebook, Instagram, Snapchat, WhatsApp and Face time.

 Those Several Things You Think They Don’t Know